-Hawke has also served as an Assistant Women’s Lacrosse Coach at Bowdoin College for the past nine years.
-She has been instrumental to the program’s success, as the Polar Bears qualified for the NCAA tournament on three separate occasions, including the program’s first-ever trip to the NCAA Championship, where they finished as runner-up in the Division III Championship in 2011.
+Hawke has also served as an Assistant Women’s Lacrosse Coach at Bowdoin College since the 2009 season.
+She has been instrumental to the program’s success qualifying for the NCAA tournament on five separate occasions, including the program’s first-ever trip to the NCAA Championship where they finished as runner-up in the Division III Championship in 2011.